scott-parkhill/game_design_project/README.md

 Install the SCSS compiler with `npm`:

-`npm install -g sass postcss autoprefixer`
+`npm install -g sass postcss-cli autoprefixer`

 To run the compiler, execute: